-- 3.1.
+3.1.
 The overall standard of facilities in Glasgow is very good with some excellent resources available to learners and staff.
 The accommodation has also benefited from significant investment in recent years, which has resulted in this positive position.
-The challenge is to ensure that the standard of accommodation is maintained and that the other facilities are invested in to bring them up to the level required. - 3.2.
+The challenge is to ensure that the standard of accommodation is maintained and that the other facilities are invested in to bring them up to the level required.

+- 3.2.
 This policy has been prepared in order to provide a framework for the distribution of capital funding to the Assigned Colleges for 2017-18.
-It has been the subject of extensive consultation and has been shaped by the comments and feedback of others.
+Capital funds can be used for a range of purposes next year and the following are identified as the priorities: - Enable lifecycle maintenance to retain high quality facilities. - Raise the standard of some facilities. - Develop future strategies based upon need.